sebkln/content_slug/Documentation/Configuration/Templating/Index.rst

 Resources/Private/Overrides/fluid_styled_content/Templates/MenuSection.html
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The TYPO3 content elements of ``CType`` *"Section menu"* and
+The TYPO3 content elements of ``CType`` *"Section Index"* and
-*"Section index of subpages from selected pages"* both build a list of pages and
+*"Section Index of subpages from selected pages"* both build a list of pages and
 their included content elements.

 By default, the content elements will be linked by their unique id, e.g.